Euro zone yields inch towards recent highs on policy expectations | Business

 "Unlike in the preceding weeks, this did not cause rate-hike expectations to ratchet up any further, but rather tempered pessimism about the economy's resilience," DZ Bank's Grupp said.
 "In accordance with this, yields mainly shifted upwards at the long end.
 The sharply inverted yield curve steepened considerably as a consequence."

-After lessening its inversion last week, Germany's yield curve, measured by the gap between 10- and two-year yields , was steady around negative 67 basis points, after ending last week steeper for the first time since May.
+After lessening its inversion last week, Germany's yield curve, measured by the gap between 10- and two-year yields , was steady around negative 69 bps.
 Last Monday it was at its deepest inversion since 1992 at negative 91 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)